K–12 Computer Science Teacher

 ● Contribute to and update the school's Monthly Unit Plans.

-● Attend training in Early Childhood Education, if available.
+● Attend training in primary school instruction, if available.

-● Conduct Parent Workshop on Early Childhood Education outside of school hours.
+● Conduct Parent Workshops on 3rd grade learning targets outside of school hours.

-● Lead and facilitator a Student Club of one’s own interest.
+● Lead and facilitate a Student Club of one's interest.

 ● Take part in planning, leading, and participating in day field trips with other primary school teachers.

 All staff at AISC are required to report any suspected incidents of child abuse or neglect.
-If a staff member has reasonable cause to believe that a child has suffered or is at significant risk of suffering abuse or neglect, they must immediately report it to the Deputy Director.
+If a staff member has reasonable cause to believe that a child has suffered or is at significant risk of suffering abuse or neglect, they must immediately report it to the Child Protection Officer .

 A letter of application